wavemaker/docs/website/blog/2019-11-01-developers-team-blog.md

   Your browser does not support the audio element.
 </audio>

 WaveMaker is evolving with new changes and updates to the product frequently.
-We are trilled to introduce the team blog feed for more specific and detailed technical stuff directly from the developers.
+We are thrilled to introduce the team blog feed for more specific and detailed technical stuff directly from the developers.

 Stay up-to-date about the product and know what's happening inside our WaveMaker towers.
 Our team will keep you posted.